c-kolset/mech105-algorithms/Functions/Heun/README.md

 `y` - vector of solution for dependent variable

 ## Notes:
-This function needs some working on to compute a correct solution with multiple steps and an irregular step size at the end.
+This function needs some working on to compute a correct solution when using multiple steps with an irregular step size at the end.